What is a Dynamic Link? How They Affect the Current User Journey of Apps in the World of Deep Linking

 This is where you can find the foundational basis of Dynamic Links.
 Dynamic Links serve as the connective tissue that allows deep linking to operate effectively in the real world.
 For example, a Dynamic Link is aware that when a user is on the path to complete an action, their experience may be disrupted by an app installation, switching devices, or taking their time, etc.; thus, the Dynamic Link will maintain the same experience.

-The significant elements of deferred deep linking are that if a person clicks on a link and does not immediately install the app, they will continue to have the intention behind their click, even after the app has been installed later.
+This capability — known as deferred deep linking — has become essential in a world where installs rarely happen in the same session as discovery.
 For example, when clicking on a link, a user should have a presumed destination.
 Deferred deep linking allows the user to have that presumed destination, whether they click the link, install the app, or both.

 Due to the nature of a deep link being dynamic, deep linking will create conditional user experiences under certain scenarios.
 The impact of using Dynamic Links to support mobile app deep linking will be complete continuity of user experience across devices, time, and delivery methods.
 The driving force of this process will be to ensure the user arrives at their intended destination when they want, regardless of how or when they arrive.